parrot-stream/docker-hadoop/README.md

     docker-compose -p parrot up

-Setting the project name to *parrot* with the **-p** option is useful to share the network created with the containers coming from other Parrot docker-compose.yml configurations.

 Once started you'll be able to read the list of all the Hadoop Web GUIs urls: